GrzegorzKozub/arch/README.md

 ### Problems

+- Last open window is not active due to [this mutter bug](https://gitlab.gnome.org/GNOME/mutter/-/issues/2690)
 - Text scaling factor is not supported by the apps and Gnome experimental fractional scaling is slow
 - KeePassXC auto-type is not supported
 - Kitty client-side decorations (CSD) are ugly on Gnome (Plasma provides server-side decorations)